deenaariff/Nirmata-Port-Conversion-Script/README.md

 # Nirmata-Port-Conversion-Script
 A Bash Script to enable injection of host information as String arguments when running containers on the Nirmata Platform.

+- Makes use of wait-for-it orchestraton script by vishnubob.
+Can be found here https://github.com/vishnubob/wait-for-it.

 # Usage

 Add this script to your Dockerfile to enable the script to be called by the run command in the Nirmata Application Blueprint.